-- a) Applying the rules of law to specific facts, either real-life or hypothetical; - b) Discerning the range of possible outcomes or results; - c) Recommending appropriate courses of actions for business managers in similar situations; and - d) Identifying general management rules or policies that might be established from the law and the facts.
+- a) Applying the rules of law to specific facts, either real-life or hypothetical; - b) Discerning the range of possible outcomes or results; - c) Recommending appropriate courses of actions for individuals and businesses in similar situations; and d) Identifying general rules or policies that might be established from the law and the facts.

-Study methods of statutory analysis and interpretation (of the UCC) and apply them to commercial problems.
+Study methods of statutory analysis and interpretation (of environmental statutes) and apply them to various problems.

-Understand the basic principles of law that relate to commercial transactions, and learn how to apply these principles to problems that arise in commercial transactions and consumer transactions both inside and outside the United States.
+Understand the basic principles of environmental law and learn how to apply these principles to problems that arise both in domestically and internationally.